profsmith89/ctps/_sources/chap02.md

 The start of our script's output given `CatInTheHat.txt` as the its input.
 ```

+## Reuse

-**Reuse.** We just practiced the first four steps of our problem-solving process: specify-imagine-decompose-decide.
+We just practiced the first four steps of our problem-solving process: specify-imagine-decompose-decide.
 Step 5 asks if we can jumpstart the writing of our script by reusing anything from a previously written script.
 To do this well, we have to think about the *similarities and differences* between our previous problems and this current problem.

 Let's begin with our script that reads a text file, which I've reproduced below: